Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2024-09-16 - It's not part of a triple (I did not have a bag with me) but the dataset now has an international poop.
 * 2024-07-03 - Happy 4th 🎆, my dogs are shitting themselves.
 * 2024-06-15 - Small image drop.
 Working on writeup.
 Training new models.
 * 2024-05-21 - Slowing down release cycles.
 Still collecting images at roughly the same rate.
 CIDs for recent and previous releases are now in the CID table.